Arjunbadola/arjunbadola.github.io/README.md

 layout: page
 published: true
 ---
 Hi!
-I am Arjun Badola, currently a law student with interest towards Securities Regulations, Contracts Law, and Intellectual Property Rights.
+I am Arjun Badola, a capital markets lawyer.

 I use this place to document my thought process on various things which can vary from stock market to life in generally.